fleschutz/base256U/README.md

 * it's short: 128 bit require 16 characters only, 256 bit require 32 characters only
 * it's safe: people are forced to copy&paste it
 * it's simple: one byte is represented by one Unicode character
-* it's fast: see the source code
+* it's fast and easy to implement: see the source code
 * it works: B256U uses Unicode 1.0 only (highest code point used is 333)

 128 bit Samples in B256U